Including Blood Blisters

 But I didn’t drill any holes with it.

 Why?
-Because I learned a new technique.
+Because I learned a new technique (it’s not new, just new to me).
 A technique I’ve known about for some time.
 A technique I’ve seen on YouTube.
 But one I’ve never tried before.
 It uses a hypodermic needle.
 You twist it back and forth, gently, until you get all the way through the nail.

 I mean, I’ve seen it done on YouTube (often badly).
 But I watched BRR’s doctor Adam Brownhill do one and it looked easy.
 So I tried it myself on the next black nail that came through the medical tent.
 I anticipated having to press firmly while twisting the needle, but only light pressure is needed.
 I also expected it to hurt the patient when we got through the nail.
 To my surprise, it was dead easy and comfortable for the patient.
 Blood oozes from the hole before you (or your patient) realises you’re through it, thanks to the angle on the pointy end.
 This allows you to tread carefully for that last little bit as you create a hole big enough to allow the blood and blister fluid to keep exiting.